Key takeaways:

 • Tenants’ telephones (landlines or cell phones)

-Telephone entry systems are easy to use, but they’re outdated and sometimes unreliable.
-Most of these systems require staff to go onsite to update the resident directory — they can’t be programmed and updated remotely.
+Telephone entry systems are easy to use but outdated and sometimes unreliable.
+Most of these systems require staff to update the resident directory onsite — they can’t be programmed and updated remotely.
 And since they don’t have a camera, tenants can’t visually confirm who’s requesting access.

 Here’s how a door entry phone works: